 Loan Amount: This is the actual amount of money you want to borrow.
 If you have a deposit you obviously won't need to borrow an amount equal to the full value of the vehicle.
 Having a deposit lowers the loan amount thus reducing the amount of interest you will pay over the life of the loan.
 We recommend having a reasonable deposit such as 10% - 30% of the full value of the vehicle you are purchasing.
 Having an ample deposit can affect your car finance interest rate.

-Loan Term: The shorter the length of the loan, the more you will save in the long run.
+Loan Term: The shorter the length of the loan product, the more you will save in the long run.
 Therefore, you should choose the shortest loan term to fit your budget.
 You can get an idea of how significantly the term of your car loan will affect the amount of interest paid using the car finance calculator and adjusting the loan term.

-Balloon Payments: A balloon payment for a car loan is a "lump sum" which you agree to pay at the end of the term of the loan that will generally be equal to the residual value of the vehicle.
+Balloon Payments: A balloon payment for a car loan is a "lump sum" which you agree to pay at the end of the term of the loan that will generally be equal to the residual payment left of the vehicle.
 Balloon payments can be an attractive option for a car loan because they can help reduce your regular loan repayments.
 You can experiment with how much the balloon payment will effect your repayments by changing the balloon amount in the car loan calculator.